Hanging Bridge in Monteverde Cloud Forest

 Chira Glamping Monteverde – $$$

-If you’re a luxury traveler I highly suggest choosing what we call a “destination hotel”.
+If you’re a luxury traveler, I highly suggest choosing what we call a “destination hotel”.
 These hotels are an attraction in themselves because of the unique experience they offer.
-In Monteverde one of the best is Chira Glamping Monteverde which offers luxury camping with the option to have your own private hottub surrounded by nature.
+In Monteverde, one of the best is Chira Glamping Monteverde which offers luxury camping with the option to have your own private hot tub surrounded by nature.
+Now that’s what I call glamping!

 Camino Verde B&B Monteverde – $$

-For those well past their backpacking days who can spend a little more, I love Camino Verde B&B Monteverde Costa Rica.
-This boutique hotel has beautiful rooms, deck with magnificent views, and includes breakfast.
+If you’re looking for something in the mid-range category, I love Camino Verde B&B Monteverde Costa Rica.
+This boutique hotel has beautiful rooms, a deck with magnificent views, and includes breakfast.
 It’s a comfortable hotel that comes at a great price.

 Rates begin at $176 USD/night.
 You can check availability and book a room on Booking.com.